Skip to content

 1. Microsoft RDS Server for Windows Session Host Servers

-2. Linux RDS Server for Linux shared hosted desktops
+2. Linux RDS Server for Linux shared hosted desktops.

-2. Provide name in Name field
+2. Provide your name in the Name field.

 Important

-• Avoid using localhost as the hostname as it will not get resolved while accessing Apps/Desktops.
+• Avoid using localhost as the hostname, as it will not get resolved while accessing Apps/Desktops.

 Note

-RDP Port configuration is not available in older v.3.0 release and thus HyWorks Session Host Servers can only communicate on default RDP Port (3389)
+RDP Port configuration is not available in older v.3.0 release, and thus HyWorks Session Host Servers can only communicate on default RDP Port (3389)

-1. Linux Session teams should be chosen for Linux shared session hosts and Windows session teams should be chosen for Windows shared session hosts
+1. Linux Session teams should be chosen for Linux shared session hosts, and Windows session teams should be chosen for Windows shared session hosts

 Important